 You can also choose to get married first in Jamaica or another country, and then apply for an immigrant visa with which to enter the U.S.; the equivalent of a green card.

 If you are a lawful permanent resident, your new spouse becomes a "preference relative," in category F2A.
 That means your spouse can obtain permanent residence in the U.S. only after a "visa number" (space for another permanent resident) has become available.
 At that time, he or she can apply for an immigrant visa (and enter the United States.
 Because of annual limits on the number of people who can get permanent residence in category F2A, a waiting list often develop, based on one's "priority date."
-The wait often takes around two years, but more recently there's been no wait at all (still true in early 2023).
+The wait often takes between two and five years.

 U.S. permanent residents cannot petition for fiancés.
 You would need to get married, then apply for an immigrant visa.